I am sharing my experience as a professional drum painting artist here with you.

 11. Masking and getting ready to spray on varnish!
 For painting the mallets, cover the heads, as you do not want spray on them.
 Then go outdoors and spray a thin coat of varnish on your mallet and your drum.
 Follow spraying instructions in the bottle.

 12. Congratulations!
 You painted your own drum!
-Yay!
-You did it!
-Celebrate your awesomeness and enjoy your new drum!

 If you want, send me an email with your creation or tag me on social media.
 I love seeing creative projects!
+Much love!

-Yes, it can and I have painted many drums and they have been in use for around six years by people from all over the planet.
+Yes, you can play them!
+My drums have been in use for around 7 years by people from all over the planet.
 Just make sure you spray it at the end with protective acrylic varnish.
 A drum that has been varnished is safe to be used and no, no paint is chipping off!
+The trick is to apply only a very thin layer of paint, and a thin layer of varnish.

 However, if you want to paint your FRAME DRUM, and you plan to play this drum with your hands, you will hear more of the sound changes, as a frame drum has more overtones and the hands bring out a bigger sound spectrum than a mallet.